kristinriebe/blendertools/README.md

 Kristin Riebe, kriebe@aip.de

+### animat_camera.py
+Creates a path for a camera to follow and adds an empty object to which the camera looks.

 ### shift_keyframes.py
 Shift keyframes in order to speed-up/slow-down a movie or give time for another sequence of animations in between.